- Early-stage startups typically cannot access loans or capital markets directly, so they rely on VC funding instead.

 How to know when a VC is right for your business

 Whether you need VC funding depends on the nature of your business.
-If your startup requires heavy upfront investment — manufacturing facilities or a large sales force, for example — or will take years to realize commercialization and revenue — which is the case for some life science companies — seeking VC funding may be critical.
+If your startup requires heavy upfront investment — manufacturing facilities or a large sales team, for example — or will take years to realize commercialization and revenue, then seeking VC funding may be critical.

 However, many startups are successful having never sought VC funds.
 In fact, according to Fundera only a tiny percentage of startups raise venture capital.
-Funding alternatives can include commercial loans and debt vehicles, venture debt in conjunction with Series A to reduce dilution, licensing deals and partnerships with corporations.
-Some startups with low initial costs, like software, can get started with founder funding and scale using proceeds from sales.
+Funding alternatives can include:

 This decision workflow can help you decide if VC funding is right for you.